Can cats eat cake?

 So you’re wondering if cats can eat cake frosting, I’d strongly suggest you avoid giving any to your kitty.

 She’ll be so much healthier if you keep giving her the best food you can.
-There are so many brands nowadays who have perfected their formula for obligate carnivores.
+There are so many brands nowadays that have perfected their formula for obligate carnivores.

 And you know what?
 Your cat won’t even taste the sugary sweetness of the cake.
 We, as humans, eat this because we want to stimulate our taste buds.
 However, she does it out of curiosity more than anything.